 - Create any other stack, go to its configurations and select “Theia” as an editor (on the respective tab).

-In case you want to try Eclipse Che and Eclipse Theia in combination running on your own premises or cloud services, please follow this guide on how to install Eclipse Che.
+In case you want to try Eclipse Che and Eclipse Theia in combination running on your own premises or cloud services, please follow this guide on how to install and run Eclipse Che.

 Conclusion and more

 In this article, we have described four options on how to run Eclipse Theia, but this list is not complete.
 There are commercial offerings providing Theia hosting as a service.
 Furthermore, Eclipse Theia is used as a basis for implementing domain- and vendor-specific tools.
 So soon you might find a customized Theia version as a tool offering by any vendor which provides a custom tool.
 If you are interested in using Eclipse Theia to create your own tool or to migrate an existing tool to the cloud, have a look at our service offering for support around Eclipse Theia, web-based tools or tools in general and please get in contact with us!

 Finally, if you are interested in a quick guide on how to use Eclipse Theia, how to customize and extend it, please follow us on Twitter, we will publish the next parts of this article series soon.